-5.4.
-For the purchase of compliant material, the Organisation should record information on the country, sub-national region or plot of land where the product's raw material has been harvested (or a pool of these from where the product material may be originating).
+1.1.4.
+To purchase compliant material, the Organisation should record information on the country, sub-national region or plot of land where the product's raw material has been harvested (or a pool of these from where the product material may be originating).

-NOTE: This requirement is optional but can be chosen to be followed by companies who want to claim traceability back to the source.
-For companies to claim products as being aligned with the European Union Deforestation Regulation, it would be mandatory to record the information back to the plot of land level.

-Recording verified information on the origin of the raw material is optional but may be crucial to achieving compliance with regulatory requirements (such as the European Union Deforestation Regulation) or with brand sustainability requirements.
-Additional claims are available for products that are fully traceable to the source.

-5.5.
+NOTE: This requirement is generally optional but shall be complied with when companies want to make claims about the source of the product or material (also see "The Claims and Seal Use Standard").
+Recording verified information on the origin of the raw material is generally optional in this Standard.
+However, in some cases, companies may want to claim a specific source of the material.
+For example, for some food products, companies may want to make claims about the specific region from which the product originates.
+If any claims related to the source are made, this requirement is mandatory to follow and the level of details for the available information about the origin must correspond to the claim being made about the source of the material.

+Requi irements Guidance 1.1.5.
+Organisations seeking alignment with the EU Deforestation Regulation obligations shall instead refer to the following requirement.
+The EUDR has a specific requirement to know, document and pass on to the next buyer the information about the source of the material back 1.1.6.
+For the purchase of compliant material, the Organisation shall record information about the origin of the material back to the plot of land where the product's raw material has been harvested (or a pool of such plots of land from which the material may originate). to the origin "plot of land".
+This requirement has been added to this Standard for the companies that want to demonstrate compliance with the EU Deforestation Regulation and is mandatory in such cases. only fo This requirement is mandatory and applicable or companies that want to claim alignment with Deforestation Regulation.
+1.1.7.
 Data on direct suppliers supplying compliant material is collected and stored, including the name of legal entities, locations, verification certificate codes (if applicable) and products supplied.
 Both the Organisation and auditors must have a clear understanding of all suppliers selling compliant material.

-5.6.
-When sourcing Sustainability Framework verified input material, the Organisation verifies that purchase documents conform to the Claims and Seal Use Policy.
+1.1.8.
+When sourcing Sustainability Framework verified input material, the Organisation verifies that purchase documents conform to "The Claims and Seal Use Requirements".
 Sales documents should indicate adequate claims clearly linked to all or part of the products sold.
-They should indicate the supplier Verification Code, which should be linked to a valid certificate with relevant products in scope.
+They should indicate the supplier verification code, which should be linked to a valid certificate with relevant products in scope.
 It is up to the Organisation to ensure that it captures any potential change to the supplier certificate validity and/or product scope, including through the Preferred by Nature's certificate database.

-5.7.
+1.1.9.
 Input material which is not already Sustainability Framework verified and is intended to be used as compliant input material is verified to conform to the requirements of the Due Diligence Standard prior to receiving the material.
-Requirements of the Due Diligence Standard must be applied to all material which is not already verified.
+Requirements of the Due Diligence Standard must be applied to all material which has not been already verified.
 Risk assessment and risk mitigation should be conducted to assess products as compliant with the Sustainability Framework.

-This assessment should happen before the physical reception of the material to avoid potential mixing of compliant material and material not verified as compliant.

-Conditions on how to incorporate material certified or verified to other schemes are detailed in the Due Diligence Standard and additional guidance documents.
+This assessment should take place before the physical reception of the material or before the material is mixed with other materials to avoid potential mixing of the compliant material and material not verified as compliant.
+The conditions on how to incorporate material certified or verified under other schemes are detailed in "The Due Diligence Standard" and additional guidance documents.

-6. Material handling and processing
+1.2.
+Material handling and processing